Looking Closely at Children

 The very experienced have learned to attend to certain “marker” abilities that let them know that children are doing fine.
 For example, when a child calls other children by name or sees what another child needs before they ask, the educator becomes confident the child is both socially adept and attuned to others—abilities that will benefit them all their lives.

 New educators and caregivers may not notice these small good things.
 It’s hard to see every child when one is moving from crisis to crisis.
 Problems are always easy to notice; noticing emergence is gained through experience.
-Emergence doesn’t shout itself out, so it’s easily missed when hearing an unexpected scream of “TEACHER!”
+Emergence doesn’t shout itself out, so it’s easily missed when there is so much to attend to.

-I have tried to be systematic in attending to the emergence of awareness.
-I wanted to make sure I saw all the children, not just the most noticeable ones.
-Here is the method I developed to ensure that my noticing was spread across skill domains and included every child.
+I wanted to make sure I saw all the children, not just the most noticeable ones, for my data showed me that teachers attend mostly to the same 30% of the children.
+I developed this method to ensure that my noticing included every child across the major skill domains.

 I’ve been collecting key abilities ever since I first started working with children.
-Since I had no idea what I was doing, I thought it could be important to find out.
-I began to see patterns from watching video of highly skilled children.
-Their successes weren’t random acts.
-I showed them to my classes so we could watch them together to mark the key capabilities.
-I used the lists we evolved to check on the children in subsequent years.
+At the beginning I was unsure what I was aiming for, so I thought it could be important to find out.
+It’s not easy to see learning at the time of its emergence, the very time that was most important for a teacher to see.
+It was easy to see the marvelous capabilities of highly skilled children.
+Their successes weren’t random acts; they somehow learned these skills, which I wished for every child.
+In order to investigate this problem, I recorded the skilled children, and I showed them to my classes, so we could watch them together to identify the capabilities that mattered.
+I used the lists we evolved to check on the children in subsequent years, gradually expanding into the expressive arts and physical skills.

 I have helped others start this, too, so I have a bit of background to say that it takes at least two years to train the eye.
 As all teachers know each group of children is different, so a second year of checking boxes on each child, marking through the seasons, offers further complexity.